edwardoughton/itmlogic/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-itmlogic - A Python Version of the Longley-Rice Irregular Terrain Model
+itmlogic - Longley-Rice Irregular Terrain Model
 =======================================================================

 .. image:: https://readthedocs.org/projects/itmlogic/badge/?version=latest